Is Marvel's Cinematic Universe Decline an Indicator of the Superhero Genre's Falling Popularity?

 <br>

-But how do the fourth, fifth, and sixth phases differ from each other?
-Why are they needed after "Endgame"?
+But what distinguishes the fourth, fifth, and sixth phases from each other?
+Why are they needed after "The Finale"?
 The question is open.

-Because of all this, we got the main irony of the cinema of the 2020s: if the previous DC cinematic universe tried to repeat the path of Marvel, but failed, then Marvel turned into DC, which had exactly the same problems, very well.
+Because of all this, we got the main irony of the cinema of the 2020s: if the previous DC cinematic universe tried to repeat the path of Marvel, but failed, then Marvel turned into DC, which had exactly the same problems, very successfully.

 Jesse Grant / Getty